Generic Name: Aldesleukin (al des LOO kin)

 - If you are having an exam or test with contrast or have had one within the past 48 hours, talk with your doctor.

 - Talk with your doctor before getting any vaccines.
-Use with aldesleukin may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with aldesleukin may either raise the chance of an infection or make the vaccine not work as well.

-- If you have Crohn's disease, talk with your doctor.
-Worsening of Crohn's disease can happen with aldesleukin.
-Sometimes this may be very bad.
-Talk with your doctor.
+- If you have an autoimmune disease or a health problem with inflammation, talk with your doctor.
+Worsening of these problems can happen with aldesleukin.
+Sometimes, this may be severe.